levon003/levon003.github.io/_posts/2024-03-12-redteam-silver-bullet-paper.md

  2. Evaluation team composition introduces biases.
  3. Hesitancy to publicly release methods and results reduces utility of red-teaming.

+### Feffer at al.'s literature review

 Next, they conducted a literature review of 104 papers that they classify by type of risk and the vulnerability-detection approach used (manual vs algorithmic vs targeted).

 They introduce a distinction between _subjective risk_—risk that requires context to determine its threat level—and _subjective risk_—risk that does not require context to evaluate potential harms.
-I found this distinction confusing, since their examples of objective risk (divulging private information, leaking training data, writing insecure code, providing phishing assistance) all seem lke they require context to evaluate their potential harms.
+I found this distinction confusing, since their examples of objective risk (divulging private information, leaking training data, writing insecure code, providing phishing assistance) all seem like they require context to evaluate their potential harms.
 That's a point Arvind Narayanan and Sayash Kapoor made in ["AI safety is not a model property"](https://www.aisnakeoil.com/p/ai-safety-is-not-a-model-property): safety depends on context.

 >Safety depends to a large extent on the context and the environment in which the AI model or AI system is deployed.
 We have to specify a particular context before we can even meaningfully ask an AI safety question.
 As a corollary, fixing AI safety at the model level alone is unlikely to be fruitful.